-- Any chest drains have been removed. - You are able to move and walk up stairs. - Your pain is well controlled. - Your bowel function is returning to normal. - We have arranged an appointment for you with a practice nurse to remove any stitches. - You have arranged transport to get you home safely. - You will have support from friends and family once you are home.
-(You will not need 24-hour nursing care but you will need someone to help you with cleaning and any heavy tasks.) - You have a discharge letter from the surgical team. - You have a follow-up appointment booked with the surgical team. - You have a list of the medications you will need to take and a full prescription for each.
+- You are able to move. - Your pain is well controlled. - We have arranged an appointment for you with a practice nurse to remove any stitches. - You have arranged transport to get you home safely. - You will have support from friends and family once you are home.
+(You will not need 24-hour nursing care but you will need someone to help you with cleaning and any heavy tasks.) - You have a discharge letter from the surgical team. - You have a list of the medications you will need to take and a full prescription for each.